5ZYSZ3K/matlab/docs/README.md

 1. constructor <br />
    It takes the pendulum object as a parameter, creates the Animator object

-2. animate_and_save <br />
+2. animate <br />
+   `mutating`
+   It fires the animation

+3. save <br />
-   It fires the animation and then saves the animation file to the `output.avi` file (already in `.gitignore`)
+   Saves the animation file to the `output.avi` file (already in `.gitignore`)

 ## TODO

 1. Create a GUI interface, with a form inside, which, on submit, will either create new pendulum class and override the old one, or simply fire `change_values` method on the pendulum object to change its inner implementation.
 For now, the preferable way is to create a new pendulum and animator object on submit, because I still haven't figured out how attributes mutation works in MATLAB.

 2. Figure out how attributes mutation works in MATLAB, and how complex objects are being passed (via reference or via value).
-Then, create a solution to update the pendulum object values on submit, to reduce complexicity.
+Then, find a better solution to update the pendulum object values on submit, to reduce complexicity.

+## Notes

+1. Methods marked as `mutating` requires assigning the output to the object on which you have called the method